-How to Make Jeans into Shorts (and Keep the Original Hem)
+How to Cut Jeans Into Shorts (And Keep the Original Hem)

-You can also use this technique to temporarily shorten the length of the pants for your growing child.
-Buy the pants long, shorten the hem, then let the your stitching out later, and they are back to the original length.
+This is a great way to recycle old jeans and you can also use this technique to temporarily shorten the length of the pants for your growing child.
+Buy the pants long, shorten the hem, then let your stitching out later, and they are back to the original length.

 Now here’s how you do it…